dojot/dojot/tools/kafka/loopback/README.md

 topic (publishing topic) to the `device-manager.device` topic (actuation topic), adapting its format to be dojot-compliant.

+__Note__ You need to enable the `dev-test-cli` client in the keycloak.
+For security reasons it is disabled by default, after use it is recommended to disable it again.

 # Configurations

 ## Environment Variables